-Here at Skills were committed to sustainable tourism and doing all we can to limit our impact on the environment.
-During 2020 were making it our mission to Go Green and reduce our carbon footprint by cutting waste and working smarter.
-Through our Go Green programme everyone from our headquarters and shops to our colleagues on the road will be making both small and major changes to the way they operate.
+Here at Skills, we're committed to sustainable tourism and doing all we can to limit our environmental impact.
+We're making it our mission to Go Green and reduce our carbon footprint by cutting waste and working smarter.
+Through our Go Green programme, everyone from our headquarters and shops to our colleagues on the road will make small and significant changes to how they operate.

-All our shops and offices now have recycling stations, were looking at our energy efficiency and working to become a low carbon business and were reviewing our driving operations to reduce fuel usage and emissions.
+All our shops and offices now have recycling stations, we're looking at our energy efficiency and working to become a low-carbon business, and we're reviewing our driving operations to reduce fuel usage and emissions.
 These are just a few of our new initiatives.
-If you have any novel ideas on how we can Go Green, please let us know.
-By working smarter, were supporting sustainable tourism, reducing our carbon footprint and creating a better future.
-Our day trips programme has recently gone paperless as the first stage in eliminating the need for printed comfirmations across our entire travel network.
+Please let us know if you have any novel ideas on how we can Go Green.
+By working smarter, we support sustainable tourism, reducing our carbon footprint and creating a better future.
+For example, our day trips programme has recently gone paperless as the first stage in eliminating the need for printed confirmations across our entire travel network.

 1. WHAT HAVE WE DONE TO GO GREEN TODAY?

 Water Filtration System - A naturally capturing water filtration plant has been installed alongside our vehicle wash area.
 The system collects rainwater from the roof of our main office building and is used in the vehicle wash to clean and maintain all our vehicles.